Anaheim Dog Bite Lawyers

 - Medical Expenses — These include hospitalization, shots, surgical procedures, medications, and rehabilitation costs.
 These expenses cover the direct costs of the dog bite and secondary injuries sustained during the attack.

-- Pain And Suffering — You may be compensated for your physical pain and the injury’s emotional or psychological effects, such as anxiety, depression, and trauma.
+- Pain and Suffering — You may be compensated for your physical pain and the injury’s emotional or psychological effects, such as anxiety, depression, and trauma.

 - Disabilities — The effects of disabilities on the victim can be part of a claim.
 These include reduced quality of life, the mental and emotional impact of living with a disability, and fewer opportunities for work or personal pursuits.